 - 11. The data that we require to be reported through the ADR process has generally remained the same since we introduced it in 2018.
-However, we have made a small number of changes over the course of the past six years.
-Most recently, we made one change in 2022-23: we removed the requirement for providers to report the 'number of staff receiving broader welfare or safeguarding training, awareness raising training or briefing'. - 12.
-The tables below set out ADR data returns for 2022-23.
-Full definitions for the data requirements of the questions were included with the ADR submission template and can be found in Annex A. A glossary of terms is at Annex B. - 13.
+However, we have made a small number of changes over the course of the past seven years. - 12.
+The tables below set out ADR data returns for 2023-24.
+Full definitions for the data requirements of the questions were included with the ADR guidance document and can be found in Annex A. A glossary of terms is at Annex B. - 13.
 We have rounded numbers in this publication to the nearest five for data protection reasons.
 The exception is the 'total number of events and speakers rejected for reasons related to a Prevent risk' which has been assigned '[DPL]' because we use this in data releases for values equal to or less than two.